bml-research/data_analysis_bml/data/data_01_index.md

 `Columns` are also called `variables` or `features`.
 For example, the second column contains the Gene ID, a unique identifier for each Gene.
 The third column represents the chromosome number and the fourth column the length of the protein in amino acids.

-`Values` are found on the cross-section of columns and rows in csv files or other tabulated text file formats.
+`Values` are found on the cross-section of columns and rows in csv files or other tabulated text file formats (figure 5).
 In Excel, each cell contains a value.
 Values may represent text strings, whole numbers (integers), decimal values (floats) or booleans (true, false).
 Other values do exist as well but are beyond the scope of this course.

 >Do not put records in columns and variables in rows like this: